-6.8.
-A performance target - expressed as a mean annual frequency of failure due to the earthquake hazard - should be assigned to each of the seismic design-categories described in(see para.
-6.4-).
-The performance targets represent the acceptable calculated mean annual frequency of seismically-induced failure of SSCs within a seismic design-category (See Sectionsee paras 3.31-3.40 of SSG-67 [8]).
+- 6.8.
+A performance target expressed as a mean annual frequency of failure due to the earthquake hazard should be assigned to each of the seismic categories (see para.
+6.4).
+The performance targets represent the acceptable calculated mean annual frequency of seismically induced failure of SSCs within a seismic category (see paras 3.31-3.40 of SSG-67 [8]).
 The failure of an SSC is associated with a particular failure mode and a limit state50.
-Table A-2 in the Annex to this Safety Guide provides an example of performance targets selected for different seismic design categories.

-6.9.
-A performance target should also be defined for the nuclear installation, as the maximum mean annual frequency of unacceptable performance of the installation due to the earthquake hazard (e.g. occurrence of unacceptable radioactive releases).
+Table A-2 in the Annex to this Safety Guide provides an example of performance targets selected for different seismic design categories. - 6.9.
+A performance target should also be defined for the nuclear installation as the maximum mean annual frequency of unacceptable performance of the installation due to the earthquake hazard (e.g. occurrence of unacceptable radioactive releases). - 6.10.

-6.10.
 The overall performance of the nuclear installation (i.e. the annual frequency of failure) is the result of convolving the seismic hazard (hazard curves) with the installation level fragility (conditional probability of unacceptable installation behaviour for each level of earthquake severity).
-The installation level fragility results from the seismic capacities of the SSCs and it can be obtained from the SSCs using simple or more rigorous methods.
-51 Therefore, appropriately defined seismic design-categories and performance targets for the SSCs within the installation should allow the performance target selected for the nuclear installation as a whole to be met.
+The installation level fragility results from the seismic capacities of the SSCs and it can be obtained from the SSCs using simple or more rigorous methods.51 Therefore, appropriately defined